ppi-ag/deep-sampler/README.md

 ## The Testee
 Let's say, we have a `GreetingService` that would create greeting messages for particular persons.
-We know only the ID of the person we want to greet, so the `GreetingService` needs to lookup the person somewhere (e.g. DB).
+We know only the ID of the person we want to greet, so the `GreetingService` needs to lookup the person somewhere (e.g., DB).
 This is done by a
 `PersonService`, which provides a method `getName(personId)`. `getName()` in turn, would use a `PersonDAO` to load the `Person` from a Database.